Nick Maton Player Props: Tigers vs. White Sox

 White Sox Pitching Rankings

+- The White Sox pitching staff ranks fourth in MLB with a collective 9.4 strikeouts per nine innings.

-- The White Sox have the 26th-ranked team ERA among all league pitching staffs (4.86).
+- The White Sox have the 26th-ranked team ERA across all MLB pitching staffs (4.79).

-- White Sox pitchers combine to give up the third-most home runs in baseball (72 total, 1.4 per game).
+- White Sox pitchers combine to give up the fourth-most home runs in baseball (72 total, 1.4 per game).

-- Lynn gets the start for the White Sox, his 11th of the season.
-He is 3-5 with a 6.28 ERA and 67 strikeouts in 57 1/3 innings pitched.
+- Scholtens will start for the White Sox, his first of the season.

-- His last appearance came on Sunday against the Kansas City Royals, when the right-hander went six innings, surrendering two earned runs while allowing four hits.
+- The 29-year-old right-hander pitched in relief in his most recent outing this season, one of three appearances so far.

+- In his three games this season, opposing hitters have compiled a batting average of just .214 against him.
+He has a 2.25 ERA and averages 5.6 strikeouts per nine innings.

 © 2023 Data Skrive.
 All rights reserved.